sa2c/AccelerateAI/sections/installing.md

 To load Conda and prepare it for use, use the two commands:

 ```
-$ module load anaconda/2021.05
+$ module load anaconda/2024.06
 $ source activate
 ```

+To install the GPU version of Tensorflow, we need to allow Conda to locate CUDA, using

-Then, for example, to create a new environment called `ai_2021`, with Python 3.9 and Tensorflow 2.6.1, run the command:
+Then, for example, to create a new environment called `ai_2024`, with Python 3.12 and Tensorflow 2.17.0, run the command:

 ```
-$ conda create -n ai_2021 python=3.9 tensorflow-gpu=2.6.1
+$ CONDA_OVERRIDE_CUDA="12.4" conda create -n ai_2024 -c conda-forge python=3.12 tensorflow-gpu=2.17.0
 ```

-Notice that we request `tensorflow-gpu` rather than `tensorflow`; this meta-package automatically installs the dependencies to ensure that the version of Tensorflow installed will run on the GPU.
+Notice that we request `tensorflow-gpu` rather than `tensorflow`;
+this meta-package automatically installs the dependencies to ensure that the version of Tensorflow installed will run on the GPU.
+The same is true for other libraries;
+for example,
+you would want `pytorch-gpu`,
+not `pytorch`,
+to run on the GPU on AccelerateAI.

 To active this environment, then run:

 ```
-$ conda activate ai_2021
+$ conda activate ai_2024
 ```

 You can install other dependencies into your Conda environment using either `conda`